snimu/blog/contents/propsal-mot-by-splitting/article.md

 ### Catching Up to DeepSeek

 The great advantage of DeepSeek's MTP method is, as far as I can tell, that the next-next-token prediction relies on the model's own next-token prediction and can thus be backpropagated through both, which provides an additional training signal per token *for the next-token prediction*, making the next-token prediction stronger.
+The disadvantages are 1) that the output hidden state of the next-token prediction is used, which either means less learning or worse decoding or both; and 2) that during inference, it requires information that is not available.

+We can get (some of) that advantage without the disadvantages by adapting the split MTP method:

-- Split
+- Split the output hidden state into four chunks, c1-c4
-- Predict first token from first chunk (c1==h1)
+- Predict first token from first chunk, which is also the first hidden state h1 (c1==h1)
-- Then concatenate first chunk and second chunk c2
+- Then concatenate first hidden state h1 and second chunk c2
-- Project them back down
-- Transfomer layer -> h2
+- Normalize, FC, transformer layer -> second hidden state h2
 - Predict second token from h2
 - Repeat with h2 and third chunk c3, etc.

-Advantages:
+This provides us with two information paths for the second token to predict: h1 and c2.
+That's important because it allows h1&mdash;from which the next token is predicted&mdash;to only contain the information needed to predict the next token, a.k.a. a superposition of token-embeddings, while using c2 to provide rich, abstract information for the subsequent prediction.
+Because there is a linear projection followed by a transformer layer between h1+c2 and the second next-token prediction, the model has plenty of time to transform that abstract representation into a concrete superposition of embeddings, so this split is actually possible (and likely encouraged).

+Now, we have the following advantages compared to the DeepSeek MTP method:

+- The model cannot rely on the true next token for next-next-token prediction, but still depends on the next-token prediction, making stronger all of the next-token-prediction-signal, the next-next-token-prediction-signal, and the signal to improve the model's abstract representation
+- That signal to the abstract representation comes directly from c2, and thus avoids the bottleneck of the hidden state having to provide a superposition of tokens for optimal next-token predictibility, and provision of abstract information for next-next-token prediction
+- And just to stress it again, the conflic between these two goals is reduced
 - Model can provide way more information to further-down tokens than prob distr and input tok

-- Predictions will always be backpropagated through the model more fully (put this better!)
+Too add to all that, we retain DeepSeek's advantage of prediction n to be backpropagagted through prediction n-1, making the latter stronger through an additional but meaningfully different training signal.

+Of course, our great disadvantage remains: the high quality small hidden state size might still be worse than the full hidden state with a conflict between decoding and providing information to downstream predicitons.

 ## Bringing it all together